Janet Coutts

 Janet Coutts or Jonet Coutts (fl.
 1640s) was the last to be executed for witchcraft in Peebles in the Scottish Borders and was at the centre of a major witch hunt that would implicate 88 others accused of witchcraft.

 Accusation

-Coutts was accused in the parish of Kirkurd, Peebleshireof causing the death of one man named John Symington and of causing another man to injure his leg.
+Coutts was accused in the parish of Kirkurd, Peeblesshire of causing the death of one man named John Symington and of causing another man to injure his leg.
 Symington had become gravely ill and died just a few days after he had been seen arguing with Coutts.
 Symington's mother was the one who accused Coutts of being a witch and of cursing her son.
 The accusations seem to be the result of grudges against Coutts.